Daniel Litman: Career

 In 2021, he starred alongside Odeya Rush and Angel Bonanni in HOT 3 telenovela series, Baalat HaChalomot (2021).

-In 2021, he shared the role of Adam with Yadin Gellman in Itai Segal’s The One My Soul Loves at the Habima Theatre.
+In 2021, he shared the role of Adam with Yadin Gellman in Itai Segal's The One My Soul Loves at the Habima Theatre.
 The play is based on the true events of the Tel Aviv gay centre shooting and Litman plays the boyfriend of the protagonist, Yehonatan (Amit Rahav).
 He returned to the role for a second run at Habima Theatre in December 2023.

 In 2023, he starred in two film projects set during the Six Day War.
 He plays an Israeli Air Force pilot in Krav Avir.
 He also stars in the musical Victory.
 Haaretz described the film as "a colorful yet surprisingly complex musical that is all too relevant to today's Israel."

 He was initially cast in the 2024 docudrama series, Martin Scorsese Presents: The Saints, however, the offer was withdrawn as he was told that he looked "too Ashkenazi" for the part and that they wanted an actor with an "Eastern look."

 Wait for Me, a maritime drama, which he filmed during the pandemic, was released in Israeli theatres in 2025.
 Litman portrays a Greek Cypriot skipper and speaks English with a Greek accent.

+As a model, he starred in the summer 2025 campaign for Castro.
+He also starred in a 2026 jeans campaign for Castro, with Bar Refaeli and Israel Atias.

+In August 2026, he began performing in a stage musical adaptation of Around the World in Eighty Days by Jules Verne and playing the protagonist, Phileas Fogg at Expo Tel Aviv.